Frequently asked questions

 If you’d like to experience what Scotland has to offer then a day or two of salmon fishing, trout fishing, pike fishing and saltwater fishing will give you a good idea of why we love our jobs!

-The other aspect here is what we try to do is fine tune you to be connected with the environment and the fish.
-The longer you’re in the company of your fishinguide the more effective an angler you’ll become.
+The other aspect here is that we try to make you feel connected with the environment and the fish.
+The longer you’re in the company of your Fishinguide the more effective an angler you’ll become.
 Your casting distance will improve, your understanding of where fish live will get better, your ability to present the fly with finesse and accuracy will sharpen.
 Fishing, especially fly fishing, will become less frustrating and more rewarding.

-In our guests we like to encourage an appreciation not just of the fish, but also of the surrounding wilds and wildlife.
-There are days when we don’t catch, and there will be days that you don’t catch.
-What makes a day enjoyable or not is how connected you become with your surroundings.
-If you can allow yourself to listen to the birdsong and feel the wind, if you can slow down your thinking to give your mind some space to appreciate the beauty of whats around you, then real rapture can take place.
+If you can allow yourself to listen to the birdsong and feel the wind, if you can slow down your thinking to give your mind some space to appreciate the beauty of what’s around you, then real rapture can take place.
 This is what it’s all about.
-There’s no better place to connect with the wilds and your inner being than in a beautiful wild place.
+There’s no better place to connect with the wilds and your inner self than a beautiful wild landscape.

 What are the average temperatures?

 Always prepare for the worst and then you’ll be fine.
 Bring several layers of warm clothing, with a waterproof outer layer.
-Waterproof trousers are not usually necessary if you’ll be either river fishing (because you’ll be in waders) or fishing in June, July or August.
-At other times, a pair of waterproof over-trousers is a good idea.
-A waterproof jacket is always necessary, you may not use it, but the weather can change fast in Scotland, so it’s best to be ready for anything.
+Waterproof trousers are not usually necessary if you’ll be river fishing (because you’ll be in waders).
+Otherwise, a pair of waterproof overtrousers is a good idea.
+A waterproof jacket is always necessary; you may not use it, but the weather can change fast in Scotland, so it’s best to be ready for anything.

-Taking temperature info from Aberfeldy (in the centre of Scotland) here are the average temperatures.
+Taking temperature info from Aberfeldy (in the centre of Scotland) here are some average temperatures:

 Where should we stay?